 - IPA and DEB Installer

-- Madia Player supporting both audio and video formats
+- Madia Player supports both audio and video formats

 - Archive tools for zipping and unzipping supporting ZIP, 7zip, tar, rar.